open-quantum-safe/www/applications/tls/index.md

 <div class="float-right"><a class="btn btn-purple" href="https://github.com/open-quantum-safe/oqs-demos">OQS-Demos <br> on Github <img src="{{ site.baseurl }}/img/logos/GitHub-Mark-Light-64px.png" style="height: 1em; padding-left: 1em; margin-bottom: -2px;"></a></div>

-The easiest way to get started with experimenting with post-quantum cryptography is to use our pre-built Docker images containing post-quantum-enabled versions of the web servers [Apache httpd](#apache-httpd) and [nginx](#nginx), or the command-line web client [curl](#curl).
+The easiest way to get started with experimenting with post-quantum cryptography is to use our pre-built Docker images containing post-quantum-enabled versions of the web servers [Apache httpd](#apache-httpd) and [nginx](#nginx), the [high-availability web proxy haproxy](#haproxy) or the command-line web client [curl](#curl).
 You can also download a pre-built binary of post-quantum-enabled [Chromium](#chromium).

+There also exists a [post-quantum-enabled docker image for SSH](../ssh/#demo-integration).

 [OQS Docker images on Docker Hub](https://hub.docker.com/search?q=openquantumsafe&type=image){: .btn .btn-blue }